ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

     # Close all environments.
     ...
 ```
 A subprocess will be created for each environment in *list_env* when the **ParallelEnvironment** object is initialized.
-Each subprocess will invoke the same *run_environment_process* function, which can be structured in this way:
+Each subprocess will invoke the same *run_subprocess* function, which can be structured in this way:
 ```
-def run_environment_process(pipe, env):
+def run_subprocess(pipe, env):
   while True:
     # Wait for the next command.
     cmd, data = pipe.recv()